 One project selected for Category 4: Unbuilt Work Under 5,000 SF

-Four Eyes House; Coachella Valley, CA / Edward Ogosta Architecture
+Four Eyes House; Coachella Valley, CA by Edward Ogosta Architecture

 The four towers are aimed at creating four different viewing experiences in four directions: sunrise in the east, mountain range in the south, evening city lights in the west and night time stars at the zenith.
 Each tower has a bedroom at the top floor, big enough for only one bed, with a small viewing aperture that directs the viewer to a distinct vantage point.
 The ground floors contain common spaces that loosely connect the towers and transition out into the landscape.
 See more work from Edward Ogosta Architecture on ArchDaily here.